benj2468/cs76/PA3/Report.md

 ```

 By searching one depth further, we get a slightly better outcome.
 Strange though, if we search one depth further, to 6, we get a negative payout. ** This might mean something is wrong with how I'm calculating the score **

+## Extra Credit

+For extra credit I have implemented the rock-paper-scissors checkers game created by Professor Bjoern.
+In order to accomplish this, I have implemented multi-agent maximization as well.

+I have also implemented a transposition table.